SaltyGoo/saltygoo.github.io/pages/BaldurHex/39-Fireleaf.md

 This man-sized standing stone is used by local rangers as a landmark.
 Those attuned with druidic magic can feel the layline that links it to the Eggs of the Dragon.

-##### Not in Baldur’s Gate but lore accurate!
+##### Not in Baldur’s Gate but lore-accurate!

 ---

 <span class="blacktitle"> Feature C - The Magister's Refuge</span>

-If one stands exactle at the middle point between the Staring Ranger and the Eggs of the Dragon, they will see a spherical arcane dome 40 feet across.
+If one stands exactly at the middle point between the Staring Ranger and the Eggs of the Dragon, they will see a spherical arcane dome 40 feet across.
 This is one of the many hidden refuges set by Magister Maldiglas Turntower.
 Anybody inside is freed from arcane curses, regenerates wounds, and is shielded from the outside world.

-##### Not in Baldur’s Gate but lore accurate!
+##### Not in Baldur’s Gate but lore-accurate!

 ---